morrislenny/installfest/docs/setup_osx.md

 java -jar ~/tools/nightcode/nightcode-1.0.1-standalone.jar
 ```

+## Cloning a git Repository
+git is a neat tool that is sort of like dropbox for code.
+It allows many people to collaborate on projects and make their code open to the rest of the world!
+We have prepared some code for both track 1 and track 2 that will run the lessons you will be using.
+The process of getting this code is called *cloning* and Nightcode has some nice tools that makes that process super easy!
+You will need to open NightCode and follow these instructions.

+ 1. Click `New Project`
+ 2. Select a folder location for your project, type in your project name (say CBB) in the `File Name` form and click `Save`.
+ 3. On the `Specify Project Type` screen, click `Download`.
+ 4. If you are in track 1, type in `https://github.com/clojurebridge-boston/track1-turtles.git` where it says `git address`.
+ 5. If you are in track 2, type in `https://github.com/clojurebridge-boston/track2-functional.git` where it says `git address`.

+That should be it!

 ## Try the koans

 If you're a track 2 student, try to tackle running the [koans](koans.md).